 A team of researchers led by Professor Silvia Bisiti at the University of L’Aquila in Italy had some exciting results after two trials using saffron supplements.

-The first trial in 2010 consisted of 25 participants suffering from early onset Age Related Macular Degeneration (AMD) over a period of three months.
+in 2010 consisted of 25 participants suffering from early onset Age Related Macular Degeneration (AMD) over a period of three months.

 For part of the study, about half of the participants took a placebo (unbeknown to them; it was a blind study) and the other part, they took a 20mg saffron supplement.
 The rest of the volunteers did the same but in reverse order.